MicrosoftDocs/dynamics365smb-docs/business-central/admin-walkthrough-customizing-cds-Integration.md

 ### To create the integration table for the worker entity in CDS
 1. Create a new AL extension. <!--For more information, see [About Developing Extensions in AL]()-->
 2. Export the **altpgen.exe** AL Table Proxy Generator from the VS Code AL extension.
-This executable tool allows you to create integration tables. <!--Talk to Susanne about this new thing?-->
+This executable tool allows you to create integration tables. <!--Talk to Susanne about this new thing?
+From bugbash: Not described how you get to this file.
+Turns our you need to unpack AL Language Extension (VSIX file) and exteract bin folder from there and file is there-->

 3. In PowerShell, run the tool with the following arguments: